 Department of Treasury and Finance

-The Department of Treasury and Finance (DTF) is responsible for ensuring that a sound financial management framework applies to Victoria’s public sector and its use of public resources.
-As part of this role, DTF is responsible for the FMA and directions and other guidance issued under the Act, including:
+The Department of Treasury and Finance (DTF) ensures that a sound financial management framework applies to Victoria’s public sector.
+It is responsible for the FMA, including:

 - Financial Reporting Directions, which set out what must be included in an FMA annual report and the required format